 Mrs Sarah Heesom - Chair of Governors - SEND and Pupil Premium Governor

 I am a Director of the Flying High Teaching School Hub and am responsible for the professional development and support that is provided to school teams so they can provide the best education for children.
 I am passionate about bringing out the talents and potential in people.
-I have worked in Education Partnerships for 20+ years as well as having experience of setting up and running a charity and my own business.
-When I am not at work you will find me listening to music, ideally at a festival.
+I have worked in Education Partnerships for 20+ years as well as having experience of setting up and running a charity and my own business. when I am not at work you will find me listening to music, ideally at a festival.
 I have a son who is a full-time sportsman and a daughter at university.

 Mrs Jacqui Trowsdale - Community and Curriculum Governor